EVER let the Fancy roam,

 Email Poem |

-Analysis and Comments on Fancy
+Comments, Analysis, and Meaning on Fancy

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Fancy here.